Tontan-Hak/Introduction-to-programming-Python/README.md

         Reminding: The key to success is staying consistent and beating procrastination.

+The open-source curriculum for learning Mathematics.
+Inspired by The [ Open Source Society University](https://github.com/ossu) & [MIT challenge](https://www.scotthyoung.com/blog/myprojects/mit-challenge-2/), this project aims to do the self-taught education.
+The following document outlines free online courses from top schools like MIT, UC Irvine, et al..
+The groupings by Term are meant to pace and structure the course according to a typical Mathematics track at a college or university and is a work in progress.
+The focus is on the core courses; liberal arts or "GenEd" courses have been omitted.

 # 📌 Self-Study 📌
 I am happy when I can improve myself just 1% everyday.
 - [Mathematics for Computer Science MIT](https://www.youtube.com/playlist?list=PLB7540DEDD482705B)